drvinceknight/ghtalks/README.md

     └── main.css

-Note that you can include a `header.html` and `head.html` file with links to css etc...
+Note that you can include a `header.html` and `head.html` file with links to css.
+For example to create the site visible [here](vincent-knight.com/gh-talks) the following was used:

+    gh-talks -hd examples/head.html -hr examples/header.html -s

 This is meant to work seamlously with a [jekyll](http://jekyllrb.com/) site deployed with [gh-pages](https://pages.github.com/).